-To understand the way they relate to and play off each other let's first look at the two words separately.
+But, one thing that many people don't realize is how connected these two words (loneliness, depression) really are to each other.
+To understand the ways depression and loneliness relate to and play off each other, let's first look at the two words separately.

 What Is Depression?

-Make Real Connections
+Make Real Connections And Beat Loneliness

 Being "friends" on social media is not the same as having a meaningful friendship with a person.
 If we are honest, we know that it's not possible to be close friends with 100 different people.
 Instead of focusing on growing your social media following work on forming some good connections in "real life."

-Get A Pet
+Get a Pet